 Mostly they lived in deserts of New York with other nomade families, they worked in the mines, still, they remained homeless.
 Their children got maturity in the desert and became able to travel.
 Mr. Walls and her wife enjoyed the adventure of exploring new places and wandering from one place to another in search of a better life.
 There was no proper sanitation, and the family was facing many health and hygiene issues.

-Lifestyle has a great impact on the society where a person is living, Jeanette’s family was extremely poor, lack of social acceptance, and adverse lifestyle.
+Lifestyle has a great impact on the society where a person is living; Jeanette’s family was extremely poor, lacked social acceptance, and had an adverse lifestyle.
 It is our identity and bestows the extent of individualism.
-Jeanette’s family reflected as an idiosyncratic version of homeschooling.
-In their neighborhood, there were many rough and tumble children because of extreme poverty and lack of facilities, and uncivilized population.
-Janet and her siblings have brought up with these kids, so their personalities were highly affected by the company of these children.
-Even their children were unaware of the religion because they didn’t see religious worships and teachings eye to eye.
+Jeanette’s family reflected an idiosyncratic version of homeschooling.
+In their neighbourhood, there were many rough-and-tumble children because of extreme poverty, lack of facilities, and an uncivilized population.
+Janet and her siblings were brought up with these kids, so their personalities were highly affected by the company of these children.
+Even their children were unaware of the religion because they didn’t see religious worship and teachings eye to eye.

-However, Marry considered herself as a Catholic Christian.
-Janet’s father does not know religion, and he was not following religious beliefs truly.
-On p.127 Walls stated that once her mother told that God knows that your father is a cross which we have to bear so you should not be worried too much about your father.
+However, Mary considered herself a Catholic Christian.
+Janet’s father does not know religion, and he does not follow religious beliefs truly.
+On p.127, Walls stated that once her mother told her that God knows that your father is a cross which we have to bear, so you should not be worried too much about your father.
 Janet’s mother was very intelligent and visionary, she motivated her children to improve their lifestyle and work hard to improve their lifestyle and eradicate their extreme poverty.
-However, she was highly careless about her children and she was described as an adventurous and excitement addicted woman.
+However, she was highly careless about her children, and she was described as an adventurous and excitement-addicted woman.
 She didn’t help their children to improve their self-esteem.
-According to this story, Jeanette Walls had struggled in her adulthood and improved her lifestyle from a nomadic family to a settled respectable family.
-Still, she loved her parents, and she admitted that Rex was an intelligent loving father and a teacher.
+According to this story, Jeanette Walls struggled in her adulthood and improved her lifestyle from a nomadic family to a settled, respectable family.
+Still, she loved her parents, and she admitted that Rex was an intelligent, loving father and a teacher.

 References